Psychedelic microdosing: Uses, research, and effects

 A variety of perceived benefits of psychedelic microdosing have been anecdotally claimed, such as beneficial effects on mood or well-being, anxiety, cognitive function, creativity, and productivity.
 In addition, people informally use microdosing to treat psychiatric conditions and it is being formally clinically studied for such purposes.
 Examples include for depression, anxiety, obsessive–compulsive disorder (OCD), post-traumatic stress disorder (PTSD), substance misuse, and schizophrenia, among others.
 There is very little scientific research on microdosing or its effects as of 2024 however and the claimed beneficial effects of microdosing have largely not been scientifically validated.

 LSD microdosing three times per week was found in a preliminary 2024 randomized controlled trial to increase sleep duration by 24 minutes on average one day after the microdose (but not the same night of the dose).
 This included an increase in duration of REM sleep.
+In January 2026, the results of a phase 2b placebo-controlled clinical trial of LSD microdosing for major depressive disorder were disclosed.
+This study has been said to be the largest and most rigorous trial of psychedelic microdosing to date.
+It found that LSD microdosing was not effective and was actually outperformed by the placebo, a caffeine pill, in terms of depression improvement.

 Psychedelics and microdosing are being͏͏ investigated͏͏ for potential͏͏ treatment of neurodegenerative disorders like͏͏ Alzheimer's disease.͏͏ They are also being studied for treatment of depression in people with Alzheimer's disease.
 Certain psychedelics, like DOI and psilocybin, acting as serotonin 5-HT_{2A} receptor agonists, have been found to have potent anti-inflammatory effects at doses well below those that produce hallucinogenic effects in preclinical research and are being clinically investigated for the potential treatment of inflammatory conditions such as neuroinflammation.
 The anti-inflammatory effects of psychedelics may be involved in the possible benefits of microdosing.
 LSD microdosing is being clinically studied in the treatment of Alzheimer's disease for its anti-inflammatory effects.

 The benefits of microdosing may in part or full be a placebo mediated by positive expectancy effects.
 In people with major depressive disorder, placebos are known to produce substantial reductions in depressive symptoms all on their own and conventional antidepressants barely outperform placebos in clinical trials.
 Some researchers have proposed that psychedelics, in general, may be active "super placebos" due to their powerful hallucinogenic effects and cultural associations.

 Tolerance and tachyphylaxis are known to rapidly develop to the hallucinogenic effects and to other effects of serotonergic psychedelics in both animals and humans.
 This is thought to be mediated by rapid serotonin 5-HT_{2A} receptor downregulation that is very slow to recover.
 Tolerance and loss of effect could serve to limit the potential beneficial effects of psychedelic microdosing and this is a phenomenon that has been observed in existing clinical studies.
 More research is needed to further assess this issue.